pablokimon/Latent_Customers/README.md

 ## But why is produce dominating the topics?
 What happened to all the other 30,000 items?

-When someone buys a yellow onion there is one one word for yellow onion: "ONIONS YELLOW ".
+When someone buys a yellow onion there is one word for yellow onion: "ONIONS YELLOW ".
 When they buy a loaf of bread, there are 50 different "words" for each loaf of bread.
 Produce is popular and common, but because there are only about 200 produce items they will always dominate the topics.